Infineon/azure-optiga-trust-m/README.md

     E.g. : idf.py -B c:\esp-build build
          : idf.py -B c:\esp-build -p com7 flash
     ```
-- During Sample project, if you get an error as **ccache error : Failed to create temprorary file** then this is due to file path length restriction to 260 characters.To avoid this error, clone the Azure OPTIGA Trust M to the top level directory such as in C or D drive or use custom build folder as the top level directory as mentioned in above step
+> Note: During Sample project build, if you get an error as **ccache error : Failed to create temprorary file** then this is due to file path length restriction to 260 characters.
+To avoid this error, clone the Azure OPTIGA Trust M to the top level directory such as in C or D drive or use custom build folder as the top level directory as mentioned in above step
 - Once sample project is flashed successfully, you can monitor communication between ESP32 and your azure IoT Hub device using
     ```sh
     idf.py monitor